A packed ringside of buyers from near and far saw a top call of 4200gns for ewe lamb Springhill 23WLK07088

 Advertisement

 Following on was Iskeymeadow 23VFV00179, from R Powell.
-Out of a Logie Durno ewe and sired a homebred Arbryn Tonto son, she was bought by Sam Rankin, Castlederg, Co Tyrone for 1500gns.
+Out of a Logie Durno ewe and sired a homebred Arbryn Tonto son, she was bought by Sam Rankin, Castlederg, County Tyrone, for 1500gns.

-The hammer fell at 1450gns for Springhill 23WLK07034 from Graham Foster.
-Sired by homebred O’Driscoll and out of a homebred ewe who goes back to Boyo flock.
-She was taken home by Paul Brothy, Kellistown, Co Carlow.

-Leading the offering of shearling ewes at 2100gns was Kenny, Sheila and Geoffrey Malcomson with Ringclare 22YBX00918.
-Sired by Elmwick Up Front and scanned in lamb to Hollylodge Bulls Eye, she caught the eye of Ben Radley for his Dumfries-based Loaningfoot flock.

 Advertisement